Misterblue/os-luablue/README.md

-The initial work will be to follow the pattern of OpenSimulator's YEngine and solve the problems of managing the script engine threads and figuring out how to link the "_API" libraries into the Lua compiler environment.
+The initial work will be to follow the pattern of OpenSimulator's YEngine and solve the problems of managing the script engine threads and figuring out how to link the "_Api" libraries into the Lua compiler environment.

 A larger technical challange will be figuring out how to freeze and serialize the script state for crossing region boundries and saving scripts in the inventory